 Recommendations to build resilience against the effects of climate change and resource scarcity:

-- Embrace Active Energy Management (AEM).
-Align energy efficiency, sustainability and energy supply goals, data and strategies to increase collaboration across teams.
+- Aspire to align energy efficiency, sustainability, and energy supply goals, as well as data collection and strategies to increase collaboration across teams.

 - Make sustainability core to business strategy and reduce global resource consumption by:

 - Implementing efficiency measures and software to maximize and measure reductions in resource consumption.

 - Committing to, and implementing, a carbon reduction target through the Science-Based Targets Initiative.

 - Actively disclosing emissions and water consumption data to CDP.

 - Setting an aggressive target for renewable energy purchasing, such as 100% renewable electricity, and using large-scale procurement to rapidly advance towards this goal.